yasiryagi/helpdesk/roles/content-creators/README.md

 # Overview
 This page will contain all information on how to act as a `Content Creator`, and how to create a channel, upload videos, and managing your content.

-Starting with the Sumer release, content is now both consumed, created and managed in the [Joystream Player](https://play.joystream.org/).
-You can still use the [Joystream-CLI](https://www.npmjs.com/package/@joystream/cli) to create channels and upload videos, but using the [Joystream Studio](https://play.joystream.org/studio/) will provide a far better experience in most cases.
+Starting with the Sumer release, content is now consumed, created, and managed in the [Joystream Player](https://play.joystream.org/).
+You can still use the [Joystream-CLI](https://www.npmjs.com/package/@joystream/cli) to create channels and upload videos, but using the [Joystream Studio](https://play.joystream.org/studio/) will provide a far better experience for most purposes.

-Please consider the Terms of Service when uploading content.
-More [here](#content-restrictions).
+You must always keep in mind our Terms of Service when uploading content.
+Further details can be found [here](#content-restrictions).

 # Get Started
 Before you can upload your first video, you need to create a membership (if you don't already have one) and then a channel.
 Instructions for using the Joystream Player can be found below, but if you prefer to use the CLI, go [here](#using-the-cli).

 ## Using the Joystream Player
-In order to use the [Joystream Studio](https://play.joystream.org/studio/), you need the [Polkadot browser extension](https://polkadot.js.org/extension/) in order to sign transactions.
+In order to use the [Joystream Studio](https://play.joystream.org/studio/) interface, you need to install the [Polkadot browser extension](https://polkadot.js.org/extension/) in order to sign transactions.

 If you already have a membership, follow the instructions below.